melo4yxa77796/melo4yxa77796/README.md

 ## Hi there  my name Yuliia👋

-I am so excited to be part of this journey called Front-End.I have been working as a croupier for more than 10 years.I had highly developed skills in working with people.While working as part of a large casino team, I honed my skills as a team player.This gives me an advantage, as I possess strong soft skills.Quick adaptability and the ability to learn fast have been my superpower since I was a child.At the moment, I am continuing to learn and acquire hard skills in programming.
+I’m thrilled to embark on this exciting journey into Front-End development!
+With over 10 years of experience as a croupier, I’ve cultivated exceptional interpersonal skills and thrived as part of a dynamic casino team, sharpening my ability to work collaboratively.
+This background has given me a strong foundation in soft skills, such as communication and teamwork.
+My superpower has always been my quick adaptability and ability to learn new things swiftly, traits that have been with me since childhood.
+Currently, I’m focused on building my programming expertise and expanding my hard skills as I progress further in this domain.
+I also have several projects that you can explore below.

 - 🔭 I’m currently working on Meal-Sharing project
 - 🌱 I’m currently learning AI